btobers/RAGU/README.md

 - h5py

 ### Setup
-**Nonte: Prior to installation, one may first wish to create an anaconda environment from which to install ragu**.
+**Note: Prior to installation, one may first wish to create an anaconda environment from which to install ragu**.

 1. Install ragu via [PyPi](https://pypi.org/project/ragu/)